re-data/re-data/docs/docs/re_cloud/quickstart.md

 In this quick tutorial we will deploy the UI of re_data & dbt_docs to prodocution environment when you and your team can check those 2 usefull reports.

-This introduction assumes you are using dbt and optionally re_data. re_cloud itself can work with different tools, so check out integration guide.
+This introduction assumes you are using dbt and optionally re_data.

 ## Install re_cloud package

-re_cloud package is small python package for uploading data reports files to re_cloud 😊
+**re_cloud** package is small python package for uploading data reports files to re_cloud 😊

 ```bash
 pip install re_cloud